What is a prenuptial agreement?

 Prenuptial agreement in Germany

-The prenuptial agreement is a widely used practice in Anglo-Saxon countries and is a kind of precaution for the married couple given a future end to their marriage.
+The prenuptial agreement is a widely used practice in Anglo-Saxon countries and is a precaution for the married couple given a future end to their marriage.

-There are well-known cases of many famous couples resorting to prenuptial contracts, especially to obtain monetary compensation if their partner cheats on them.
+Many famous couples resort to prenuptial contracts, especially to obtain monetary compensation if their partner cheats on them.

 Only in some countries, however, are prenuptial contracts allowed.
 In cases where they are not provided for by law, judges may consider them when they have to rule on the end of the marriage, but they may not necessarily choose to do so.